Canadian Chamber of Commerce

 Other work by the CCC

-Pension Reform: As of June 2016, the provincial and federal governments announced they had agreed on changes to the Canada Pension Plan.
+Pension Reform: As of summer 2017, the provincial and federal governments announced they had agreed on changes to the Canada Pension Plan.

 Although details aren’t available yet – especially how much employers will have to carve out of everyone’s paycheque - it’s clear the increases will be substantial; an additional 2% shared equally between employees and employers (on top of the current 9.9%) phased in over five years beginning in 2019.
 As you know, our membership anticipated this issue and passed a resolution, authored by Kingston and Peterborough Chambers of Commerce urging the federal government to make enhancements voluntary without imposing new costs to employers.
 We also sent subsequent correspondence to the Minister of Finance.